imSaharukh/portfolio-site/src/data/about.md

 - At 16, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
 My website was terrible.

-- At 18, In the summer before University, I finally start writng code with Python.
+- At 18, In the summer before University,to be exact March 30th 2019, I finally start writng code with Python.

 Ask me in person for other stories that I'm afraid to share with the internet.